Supplementary Authorizations for Multiple Subject and Standard Elementary Teaching Credentials

 • Business: business management, business marketing or introduction to business, computer concepts and applications, economics, business communications or business English, and accounting.

-• Computer Science: computational thinking, computing practice and programming, computers and communication devices, and impacts of computing (e.g., social, ethical, legal) – impacts of computing topics may be included within courses that cover any of the other content areas.
+• Computer Science: computational thinking, computing practice and programming, computer and communication devices, and impacts of computing (e.g., social, ethical, legal).
+Impacts of computing topics may be included within courses that cover any of the other content areas.

 • Dance: jazz dance, contemporary dance, and dance theory.